Benefits of Table Tennis: for Health and Fitness

 3. Enhanced Hand-Eye Coordination

 Table tennis improves your ability to synchronize your eyes, brain, and hands.
-Better hand-eye coordination not only boosts your performance in the game but also translates it to your everyday activities.
+Better hand-eye coordination not only boosts your performance in the game but also translates to your everyday activities.

 6. Boosts Flexibility and Range of Motion